johnMcFadyen/vdc/best-practices-vdc.md

 ### Conclusion
 vDc is an approach to the datacenter migration in the cloud with a combination of various features and capabilities to create a scalable architecture in Azure that maximize the cloud resources, reducing the cost and simplifying the governance of the system.
 The vDC is based on topology hub-spokes with common shared services resident in the hub and the specific applications/workloads associated with a LOB in a spoke.
 A vDC match the structure of company roles, where different departments (Central IT, devops, operation and maintenance) work together each with a specific segregation of duty.
-A vDC satisfy the requirements of "lift and Shit", but also of project that nativity born in the cloud.
+A vDC satisfy the requirements of "lift and Shift", but also of project that nativity born in the cloud.

 <!--Image References-->